stappit/blog/posts/cycling_in_berlin/counting_cyclists.md

     preserve_yaml: True
     variant: markdown
 tags: 'berlin, cycling, open data, eda, timeseries, excel'
-title: Counting cylists in Berlin
+title: Counting cyclists in Berlin
 tldr: |
     This is an exploratory data analysis of Berlin open data on bike counters around the city.
 There are strong commuter effects at hour of